-Clear Environment Pty Ltd's independent audit states that the GreenPower Annual Audit Report for COzero's GreenPower product relating to the Settlement Period 1 January 2015 to 31 December 2015 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 9.1 (2015).
+Clear Environment Pty Ltd's independent audit states that the GreenPower Annual Audit Report for COzero's GreenPower product relating to the Settlement Period 1 January 2016 to 31 December 2016 is fairly presented, and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 10 (2016) and the GreenPower Marketing Guidelines (2012).

-COzero was issued a Special Waiver by the NGPSG allowing COzero to surrender Large-scale Generation Certificates for the 2014 and 2015 Settlement Periods in instalments from September 2016 to September 2017.
-This requirement will be assessed shortly after the due dates.
+COzero was issued a Special Waiver by the GreenPower Program Manager allowing COzero to surrender the remainder of its Large-scale Generation Certificate liability by 30 June 2017.
+This requirement will be assessed shortly after the due date.

-Product Options Residential / Business Number of Customers Australian Jurisdictions GreenPower Accreditation Consumption / Block GreenPower Business 11 NSW,VIC,WA Varies Block Total Number o f Customers 11
+Product Options Residential / Business Number of Customers Australian Jurisdictions GreenPower Accreditation Consumption / Block GreenPower Business 11 NSW,VIC,WA Varies Block Total Number of of Customers 11

-Residential (MWh) Business (MWh) Total (MWh) GreenPower Sales - 8,382 8,382
+Residential (MWh) Business (MWh) Total (MWh) GreenPower Sales - 6,386 6,386